Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

-This beautiful template, is a highly flexible, function-based and domain-driven-development(DDD)-inspired NodeJs/Express(with Typescript) template.
+This template, is a highly flexible, function-based and domain-driven-development(DDD)-inspired NodeJs/Express(with Typescript) template.

 > In a way, it honestly feels like a crime to me, for anyone to still go about building systems with vanilla Javascript.
 This template is **fully typed 💪**.